psychemedia/classical-roman-and-greek-myths/phaeton.md

 # Phaeton

-I first heard this tale told in modern form, in the round, in a performace of [*Helios*](https://www.wrightandgrainger.com/helios), by  Wright and Granger, at Ventnor Exchange, in Spring 2024.
-When we picked the theme of "Elemental Tales" for our *'Tis Tales* show at Ventnor Fringe, 2024, it seemed like a good tale to tell in that context.
+I first heard this tale told in modern form, in the round, in a performance of [*Helios*](https://www.wrightandgrainger.com/helios), by  Wright and Granger, at Ventnor Exchange, in Spring 2024.
+When we picked the theme of "Elemental Tales" for our *'Tis Tales* show at Ventnor Fringe, 2024, it seemed to be an appropriate story to tell in that context.

+The gist of the tale is as follows:

+> Phaethon,

-A version of the tale appears in narrative form in Bulfinch's *"Age of Fable, or, Stories of gods and heroes"* of 1855.
+A narrative version appears in Bulfinch's *"Age of Fable, or, Stories of gods and heroes"* of 1855.

 ```{admonition} Pronunciation note
 :class: warning